parallelvirtualcluster/pvc/docs/manuals/api.md

 The API provides session-based login using the `/api/v1/auth/login` and `/api/v1/auth/logout` options.
 If authentication is not enabled, these endpoints return a JSON `message` of `Authentiation is disabled` and HTTP code 200.

-For one-time authentication, the `token` value can be specified to any API endpoint.
+For one-time authentication, the `token` value can be specified to any API endpoint via the `X-Api-Key` header value.
 This is only checked if there is no valid session already established.
 If authentication is enabled, there is no valid session, and no `token` value is specified, the API will return a JSON `message` of `Authentication required` and HTTP code 401.

 ### Values